Colonial Parkway murders: Rebecca Dowski and Cathy Thomas

 On October 12, between 5:30 and 5:45 a.m., a jogger discovered a white 1980 Honda Civic at the bottom of an embankment at the Cheatham Annex Overlook, seven miles east of Williamsburg.
-The Civic had veered off the road and into thick, dense shrubbery only a few feet from a 15-foot drop into the York River.
-A highway patrolman called to the scene discovered Thomas and Dowski's bodies inside the vehicle.
+The Civic had veered off the road and into thick, dense shrubbery only a few feet from a fifteen-foot drop into the York River.
+A Virginia State Police patrolman called to the scene discovered Thomas and Dowski's bodies inside the vehicle.
+Dowski's body was found in the backseat, while Thomas was found stuffed into the hatchback.

 An autopsy found rope burns on both women's necks and wrists, as well as signs of strangulation.
 Their throats had been slashed so deeply that they were nearly decapitated.
-The killer had covered the bodies and vehicle with diesel fuel but had not lit them on fire.
-Over 100 latent and full prints were found on the interior and exterior of the Civic, but they matched no one in police records.
-Dowski's body was found in the backseat, while Thomas' was found stuffed into the hatchback.
 Thomas apparently struggled with her attacker, as a clump of hair was later found between her fingers.
 Both women were fully clothed and there was no evidence of sexual assault.
 Authorities ruled out robbery as a motive, since both women's purses were in the vehicle, and no money or jewelry had been taken.
+The killer had covered the bodies and vehicle with diesel fuel but had not lit them on fire.
+Over 100 latent and full fingerprints were found on the interior and exterior of the Civic, but they matched no one in police records.

-At that time police believed that the murders happened elsewhere, as there was not much blood in the car itself.
-In November 1986, just weeks after the murder, press reported that FBI profilers were constructing a profile of the person or persons responsible for the murders.
+At that time police believed that the murders happened elsewhere, as little blood was found in the car itself.
+In November 1986, just weeks after the murder, news outlets reported that FBI profilers were constructing a profile of the person or persons responsible for the murders.
 In 2024, Bill Thomas recalled that four days after his sister Cathy's death, the FBI suggested to him that the perpetrator may have been a member of law enforcement.

+On January 20, 2026, authorities announced that DNA evidence had conclusively linked Alan Wilmer to the murders of Dowski and Thomas.